Confusing Words Clarified: Group M; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 The farmer set up a labyrinth in his cornfield and invited people to participate in what the newspaper referred to as the maize maze.

-2. The greater number, by at least one, when counting the total of something: The majority of the class decided to go to the football game instead of staying in the library.
+2. The greater number, by at least one, when counting the total of something: The majority, or most of the students of the class, decided to go to the football game instead of staying in the library.

 2. A group which is comprised of a smaller number than another group the combination of which represents the total size of the something: A minority attending the public meeting did not want the new bridge to be built.